 - Rill marks - Carved out by water draining out of the beach at low tide, these miniature erosional channels or braided streams can be seen crossing the beach down to the sea.

 - Ridge and runnel systems - These features characterized by a sand bar (i.e., ridge) seaward of a shallow trough (i.e., runnel) can either be located on the beach (where they form those pools that children love to play in) or in the nearshore area (where they form the sand bars that swimmers can rest on).
+See the Landforms of Deposition page from A Level Geography for photographs.

 - Wrack lines - These piles of debris (including seaweed, seeds, other plant material, driftwood, and man-made objects) are left behind at the uppermost limit of the wave swash.
 Multiple wrack lines can occur from normal high tides, spring tides, and/or big storms.
-See CZM’s Managing Seaweed Accumulation on Recreational Beaches (PDF, 2 MB) provides information about the importance of wrack lines.
+See CZM’s Managing Seaweed Accumulation on Recreational Beaches (PDF, 2 MB) for information about the importance of wrack lines.

 Glimpses into the Past